BagunasJohnrey/Catering-Python/README.md

 ---

+### Admin Features
+- **View All Bookings**:
+  - Admin can view all existing bookings.
+- **Delete Bookings**:
+  - Admin can delete, sort, and update bookings by selecting the event date.

+---

 ## Sustainable Development Goals (SDGs) Integration

 This **Catering Service Management System** integrates multiple Sustainable Development Goals (SDGs) into its design and functionality.
 The selected goals focus on promoting health, sustainability, and climate action in the catering industry.
 Below is an explanation of the chosen SDGs and their integration into the project: